O'Kormyke History, Family Crest & Coats of Arms

 While many Irish names are familiar, their past incarnations are often shrouded in mystery, reflecting the ancient Gaelic heritage of their bearers.
 The original Gaelic form of the name O'Kormyke is Mac Cormaic, derived from the forename Cormac.

 The surname O'Kormyke was first found in Munster.
 The Cormacks of Munster were of great antiquity and descended directly from Nathi, brother of Felim who was King of Munster about the year 560 A.D.
 Cormac, son of Cabhsan, was the first chieftain to be called Cormack, and, of course, MacCormack came later as a direct descendent, Mac or Mc signifying the 'son of'.

-Important Dates for the O'Kormyke family
+Early History of the O'Kormyke family

 This web page shows only a small excerpt of our O'Kormyke research.
 Another 76 words (5 lines of text) covering the years 1000, 1700, 1782 and 1720 are included under the topic Early O'Kormyke History in all our PDF Extended History products and printed products wherever possible.